-When a fraction is complex (e.g., has more than one number in the numerator/denominator, includes an arithmetic operation, or involves parentheses/exponents) denote the numerator and denominator using the language "fraction with numerator of ... (pause) and denominator of ..."
+When a fraction is complex (e.g., has more than one number in the numerator/denominator, includes an arithmetic operation, or involves parentheses/exponents) denote the numerator and denominator using the language "fraction with numerator of ..."

 When an operation follows a fraction, pause between the fraction and the next operation.